 Do Eclypse Analyzers Require Calibration?

-No. Each Eclypse analyzer is supplied with an “alignment tool” the contains precision fixed values.
+No. Each Eclypse analyzer is supplied with an “alignment tool” that contains precision fixed values.
 Operators use this tool when performing periodic alignment to validate the analyzer is operating properly.
 The alignment tool is the only device that requires inspection at a qualified metrology lab to verify the values in the tool are within specified tolerance.

 What is AWTS?